Eagleshot/IntroductionToFastAPI/readme.md

 USERS <--> API <--> SERVICE
 ```

 APIs are the backbone of most modern internet services.
+We look at them with the focus on GUI (Graphic User Interface) applications in this course, but APIs are used in many different contexts.

 **Examples of APIs:**
-*   Sending sensors data from IoT devices to a server
 *   Booking a flight ticket or hotel online
 *   Retrieving weather information from an app
 *   Accessing social media platforms
+*   Sending sensors data from IoT devices to a server
 *   ...

 APIs can range from very simple (like a calculator API) to highly complex (like the API for a major social media platform).